 Leadership in Outreach Award

-All full time faculty and staff members in the College of Health and Human Development or the School of Nursing are eligible.
+All full time faculty and staff members in the College of Health and Human Development or the College of Nursing are eligible.

 - The candidate has demonstrated leadership in developing, directing, or enhancing outreach activities as part of his/her work for the College.